Victor Pikayzen

 Victor Alexandrovich Pikayzen (Виктор Александрович Пикайзен; 15 February 1933 – 6 July 2023) was a Soviet Russian violinist and teacher.
-Laureate of International Competitions, Honored Artist of the RSFSR (1979), People's Artist of the RSFSR (1989), professor at the Moscow Conservatory.
+He was a laureate of International Competitions, Honored Artist of the RSFSR (1979), People's Artist of the RSFSR (1989), and a professor at the Moscow Conservatory.

 Biography

-He began studying violin at the age of five.
-First under his father Alexander Pikaizen, Concertmaster of Kiev Opera.
+He began studying violin at the age of five, firstly under his father Alexander Pikaizen, Concertmaster of Kiev Opera.

 He studied at the Music School at the Kiev Conservatory with I. A. Gutman, in 1941-1944 - in the evacuation in Alma-Ata, then - at the Moscow Secondary Special Music School.
 Gnesins in the class of David Oistrakh.
 In April 1941, at a concert in Kiev, he first heard Oistrakh play and literally “fell in love” with the musician (then Oistrakh performed Aram Khachaturian’s newly written Violin Concerto).
 The violinist's playing made a huge impression.
 “I could not imagine,” Pikaizen later recalled, “that the violin, because of which I suffer so much, can be played like that... and I decided then that I would study only with Oistrakh.

-Since 1951, Pikaizen continued his studies at the Moscow Conservatory in the class of Oistrakh; in 1960, he completed his postgraduate studies.
+From 1951, Pikaizen continued his studies at the Moscow Conservatory in the class of Oistrakh; in 1960, he completed his postgraduate studies.
 He is the only student of Oistrakh who has been trained from school to the end of graduate school.
 While still a student at the conservatory, Pikaizen took part in two international competitions: in 1955, he received the 5th prize at the Queen Elisabeth Competition in Brussels, and in 1957, the 2nd prize at the Long Thibaud Competition in Paris.
 In one of the French newspapers, the well-known music critic Hélène Jourdan-Morhange then wrote: “Pikaisen... caused great admiration; his technical possibilities are endless and he is very poetic…” (“Les Lettres Francaises”, July 11, 1957).

 In 1965, he won 1st Prize at Paganini Competition in Genoa, 2nd and 3rd Prize were awarded to two of his compatriots, Philippe Hirschhorn and Andrei Korsakov.

 Assessing the abilities and creative potential of his student, D. F. Oistrakh wrote on April 7, 1957, in the newspaper "Soviet Musician": "Viktor Pikaizen is a violinist of unlimited possibilities.
 He showed himself to be a brilliant virtuoso, a temperamental performer.
 Lately, he has worked hard on a serious artistic polishing of his craft and has made great strides.”